- This event has passed.

 An introduction to Transkribus – automated text recognition for historical documents| Free

-Our next webinar takes place in collaboration with the IMAPCT Centre of Competence.
+This webinar was organised in collaboration with the IMAPCT Centre of Competence.

 Transkribus is a Research Infrastructure for automated transcription, recognition and searching in historical documents – whether they are handwritten or printed, date back to the middle-ages or represent modern writing in Latin, English, Finnish, Arabic or any other character based alphabet.
 Transkribus is part of the H2020 Project READ (Recognition and Enrichment of Archival Documents).

 The webinar consists of three building blocks: